gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The internal method `Javadoc.setJavadocExecHandleBuilder()` has been removed.
 You should use `setToolChain()` instead.

+### Changes to JUnit class loading

+Previously, Gradle initialized test classes before trying to execute any individual test case.
+As of Gradle 2.1, classes are not initialized until the execution of the first test case (GRADLE-3114).
+This change was made for compatibility with the popular Android unit testing library, [Robolectric](http://robolectric.org).

+This change impacts how classes that fail to initialize are reported.
+Previously a single failure would be reported with a test case name of `initializerError` with the details of the failure.
+After this change, the first test case of the class that cannot be initialized will contain details of the failure, while subsequent test cases of the class will fail with a `NoClassDefFoundError`.

+This change will not cause tests that previously passed to start failing.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.